 A beer that is in a medium-gold shade usually carries wheat or barley as its strongest base.
 These beers are usually ready in flavor.
 A great example is WooHa Wheat, a German Wheat beer by WooHa Brewing Company.
 Beers with a reddish tinge are most likely malt-based and have notes of fruits and nuttiness.
 A light-colored beer usually sports brighter notes, such as citrus, crispiness, acidity, and tropical fruits.

-TIP No. 1: Don’t be fooled by the beer’s color.
+Beer Tip 1: The darker the beer, the higher the temperature at which its barley is roasted.
 Dark beers can be light and crisp, and bright beers can be substantial and robust.

-TIP No. 2: If you find fruit or bakery aromas, you’re probably in front of an Ale.
+Beer Tip 2: If you find fruit or bakery aromas, what you have in front of you is an Ale.
 Lagers have no noticeable aromas.
 Try to identify the aromas coming from the roasted malt too.

 Hops are unique flowers used to stabilize beer.
-They also add bitterness to the concoction.
+Hops usually add bitterness to a beer, due to the acids and oils they contain.
 And bitterness matters, because it’s the most important factor to determine if you like a beer or not.

 Bitter beers like IPAs or double IPAs can be too much for the inexperienced.
 Still, they’re immensely satisfying once you get used to their intense mouthfeel.

-TIP No.3: When you taste a beer, focus on the bitterness in the mid-palate, try to taste an American Ale VS an IPA to see the difference.
+Beer Tip 3: When you taste a beer, focus on the bitterness in the mid-palate, try to taste an American Ale vs an IPA to see the difference.